BUDGET$50.0M

 Detailed Financial Report

-Green Tea, released in 2003, entered the cinematic marketplace as a Drama / Romance film.
+Marking its arrival in 2003, Green Tea positioned itself as a Drama / Romance film aiming for mass appeal.
 The production path for this project involved significant capital, with a reported budget of approximately $50.0M.
 In the modern film economy, recovering such an investment requires a multifaceted theatrical strategy spanning domestic and international territories.

 Collection Trajectory

 The box office journey for Green Tea has culminated in a worldwide gross of approximately $75.0M.
 This figure represents the total theatrical footprint, reflecting a Return on Investment (ROI) of 50%.
-Although not a breakout sensation, the collection figures demonstrate a reliable performance that contributes to the studio's annual slate.
+The box office returns point to a steady but unspectacular run, with the film performing adequately within its genre expectations.

 Profitability & Verdict